rzaluska/hugo-blog-source/content/blog/reasons-why-i-like-go.md

 editor will be enough, but if you want some additional features you can always use small plugins.

-If you are Vim or NeoVim user (like me) I can recommend this two:
+If you are Vim or NeoVim user (like me) I can recommend this two addons:

 - https://github.com/zchee/deoplete-go - code autocompletion
 - https://github.com/fatih/vim-go - other types of goodies (variable rename,